-Recently, several agencies and organizations, led by the U.S. Army Corps of Engineers and the U.S. Fish and Wildlife Service, have begun a decades-long process to restore the river.
+Several agencies and organizations, led by the U.S. Army Corps of Engineers and the U.S. Fish and Wildlife Service, have established the Missouri River Recovery Program to restore the river.
 This restoration does not mean that Lewis and Clark would recognize the "Big Muddy," but rather to restore some of the river ecosystem's natural form and function.
 This restoration will necessarily help the recovery of the threatened and endangered species living in and along the river.

 How You can Help!

 - Respect all areas fenced and posted for protection of piping plovers and least terns.

 - View plovers and terns from a distance.
 Do not approach or linger near the birds inside or outside of closed areas.

 - Take your trash home with you.
 Buried trash or food on the sandbars attracts predators which may prey on eggs or chicks.

 - Keep pets off the sandbars during the nesting season.

 - Report destruction of the birds or their habitat by calling the U.S. Fish and Wildlife Service at (605) 224-8693.